Tell us Your Conservation Story.

 Winners are selected by region, with an overall winner announced at Commodity Classic.

-See on-farm videos about the conservation efforts of past winners below.
+See below for on-farm videos about the conservation efforts of past winners.

 2014 Midwest Region Winner (National Winner)

 David Ausberger in cooperation with the Iowa Soybean Association developed a Comprehensive Nutrient Management Plan to reduce nutrient loss and better manage inputs.
 As a Certified Conservation Farmer,

 Ausberger shares his success with advanced conservation measures with other farmers in his area through more than 40 hours of classroom and field experience.
 Finally, Ausberger is part owner of a seven-turbine wind farm that generates enough electricity for his entire community.

 The Legans’ operation is both 100 percent no-till and 100 percent cover cropped, which Phyllis says enhances soil biological activity and improves organic matter.